jdc-cunningham/modular-pi-cam/DEVLOG.md

 looks like the v3 camera modules use less power than hq cam hmm... life time is 8 hrs

+3:23 PM

+Oh man I like how this lens wrapper feels... it's slippery but pleasant lol

 ### 03/24/2024

 5:12 PM